Positional Attention: Expressivity and Learnability of Algorithmic Computation: Experiments

-The tasks selected were chosen to ensure a balanced representation of varying levels of complexity.
-Furthermore, we adopt cumulative versions of algorithms when feasible for several reasons: they naturally provide $n$ to $n$ training settings, they are more challenging than non-cumulative versions, and the non-cumulative versions for tasks such as summing and taking the minimum have trivial one-layer constructions for fixed input size $n$.
+The tasks selected were chosen to represent varying levels of complexity and illustrate the strengths and limitations of each architecture.
+We adopt cumulative versions of algorithms when feasible for several reasons: They naturally provide $n$ to $n$ training settings and are more challenging than non-cumulative versions.

-\textbf{Experimental setting:} All tasks employ the same model configuration.
-The model uses the structure of \Cref{eq:arch}, augmented with encoding and decoding layers, which are linear operators.

-We compare the standard Transformer, which utilizes the attention mechanism in \Cref{eq:selfattn}, and the positional Transformer, which employs the attention defined in \Cref{eq:attn}.
-Both variants share the same number of layers and dimensional configurations, with any specific differences explicitly noted.
-In all configurations, the total number of layers is set to $\lceil\log_2 n\rceil +1$, where $n$ denotes the maximum input length, and each layer uses $2$ attention heads.
-Along with each input sequence, we also append an empty scratchpad entry.
-This extra entry does not count toward the total number of layers and is not used to compute the loss.
-It is included solely to aid in the computation of the tasks.
-For the function $\Phi^{(\ell)}$, we employ a 2-layer MLP with ReLU activation functions.
-The embedding dimension of the encoder and the hidden dimensions of the MLP are both set to $64$.

-We use one-hot encoded vectors of dimension $n$ for positional encodings, where the non-zero entry corresponds to the node position.
-Consequently, the embedding dimensions of $W_Q$ and $W_K$ are set to $n$.
-A key difference between the models is that standard Transformers concatenate positional encodings to the input, whereas positional Transformers supply positional information exclusively through the matrix $P$.
-Therefore, in positional Transformers, input values are solely encoded in the input, and positional information is exclusively encoded in the positional encoding matrix.

-Both models are trained end-to-end using the squared loss between the predicted and target vectors of size $n$, with no intermediate supervision.
-We optimize the models with Adam, starting with an initial learning rate of $10^{-4}$ and employing a learning rate scheduler with the training running for a total of 2000 epochs.